magarena/magarena/release/README.txt

   startup or via a new setting in the preferences dialog.
 If you would like to submit a translation please see https://github.com/magarena/magarena/wiki/Translating-Magarena

-- include "Magic Origins" in formats
+- include the "Magic Origins" set in formats

 - improve AI timing hints for sorcery speed pump spells

-- added the following to the card script: add Renown ability there are two or more instant and/or sorcery cards in your graveyard
+- added the following to the card script:
+  * condition: there are two or more instant and/or sorcery cards in your graveyard
+  * ability: renown <n>
+  * ability: When SN becomes renowned, <effect>

 - fixed the following bugs:
+  * mechanism to prevent AI infinite play loop not working
-    fixes AI specific play limit by using event action of wrapped condition fixes #403 : Crash when opening deckbuilder. limit AI's maximum activation to prevent infinite loop separate Madness into two triggers as per game rules, fixes issue #385
+  * limit AI's maximum activation of specific abilities to prevent infinite play loop
+  * incorrect implementation of Madness could leads to a situation where player is unable to complete payment of mana cost (issue #385)
+  * crash when opening deck builder with invalid deck (issue #403)
+  * Platinum Angel did not prevent "if you would lose" replacement effect from occuring (issue #404)
-    fixed: Diffusion Sliver did not check that spell/ability is controlled by opponent ensure Platinum Angel replacement effect occurs before any other MagicIfPlayerWouldLoseTrigger by lowering its priority, fixes #404
+  * Diffusion Sliver did not check that spell/ability is controlled by an opponent

 - added the following cards:
 Akroan Jailer, Akroan Sergeant, Alchemist's Vial, Ampryn Tactician,